bit101/bufkill/readme.md

 ## Todo

 - Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.
-- Handle that second to last step in the sequence above, where you are left with the terminal buffer open in both sides of the split.